cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 #### Client

-The major impact will be on the client side, where the current `Keyring` interface will be replaced by the new `Keyring` interface.
+The major impact will be on the client side, where the current `Keyring` interface will be replaced by the new `KeyringV2` interface.
+At first, the impact will be low since `CryptoProvider` is an optional field in the `Record` message, so there's no mandatory requirement for migrating to this new concept right away.
+This allows a progressive transition where the risks of breaking changes or regressions are minimized.
-This means that any piece of code that makes use of the `Record` struct will need to be adapted to use the new `CryptoProvider` instead.
-This will also affect a large number of unit tests that will need to be adapted/replaced with new ones.

 #### State Machine